Englewood Public School District: Administration

-Dr. Ronel Cook, who had taken office as superintendent for the 2022-23 school year, was killed in a car crash in November 2022.
+Ronel Cook, who had taken office as superintendent for the 2022-23 school year, was killed in a car crash in November 2022.

+The district's offices are in the Administration Building at the Russell C. Major Liberty School.

 Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2014) as part of the November general election.
-The board appoints a superintendent to oversee the day-to-day operation of the district.
+The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.